SenchaProSvcs/ExtSpect/ReadMe.txt

 do, and a couple more optional choices.

 o The 'extspect' folder can be found inside the folder for the demo app, ExtSpectSolo, included in the zipped file.
-Copy only the 'ux.extspect' folder to just inside your app's main folder, at the same level as your index.html file.
+Copy only the 'uxExtSpect' folder to just inside your app's main folder, at the same level as your index.html file.

 o Somewhere inside the views that you build, add ExtSpect as a component.